How to Thrive with Solo Parenting Challenges as a Police Wife

 Planning for You Solo Parenting Tips

 Planning is tough as a police wife.
 Why do I still recommend it?
 Rick emails me his work schedule when he gets it.
 This way I can anticipate long solo parenting stretches.
 During those times that I can anticipate them, I will text a friend to schedule a play date or plan a fun trip to the beach, museum or zoo.
 I really loved going to mom workout groups, such as Stroller Strides (look for one in your area) when my boys were babies and toddlers.
 Be around other people and schedule things to do out of the house so you feel less alone and don’t go stir crazy.
-Sure, we cannot plan each overtime shift, but we can see ahead for some.
+Sure, we cannot plan each overtime shift, but if we plan ahead for other anticipated challenges, then the unexpected overtime or court days aren’t as tough.